-Facilities: sound system, audio loop, level access, toilets, kitchen, parking.
+Facilities: sound system, audio loop, level access, toilets and small kitchen in amenity building in churchyard, parking opposite.